prmehta24/Conversational-Booking-Agent/README.md

 # Conversational-Booking-Agent
  a three-party booking system involving a Human user, an AI Assistant, and a Browser Agent.

+## Notes
+* The browser automation can fail several times with the same inputs before succeeding.
+If the response from the booking agent is 'Please try again', it is a booking automation failure, not invalid inputs given to the agent.
+So, request the agent to try again multiple times until it succeeds.

 ## Progress
 * 30 min complete:
     * Updated Node/npm.